OpenBazaar/openbazaar-desktop/docs/connectionIssues.md

 comming soon...

 ### Tor
-You can find a guide to [configuring OpenBazaar to run on Tor here.](https://github.com/OpenBazaar/openbazaar-desktop/wiki/Tor-Setup).
+Refer to the guide to [configuring OpenBazaar to run on Tor](https://github.com/OpenBazaar/openbazaar-desktop/wiki/Tor-Setup).

 More information is available in the [server Tor documentation](https://github.com/OpenBazaar/openbazaar-go/blob/master/docs/tor.md), if you need it.